-The UN, the EU, the League of Nations and countless more abbreviations and grand names belong to the international collaborative bodies that have and occasionally still do exist.
-They do a variety of things, but one of their main jobs is to do these things beyond the scope of just one country.
-Many of the social, economic and climatic issues that affect the Arctic are also beyond the scope of just one country to deal with, so it makes sense then that the Arctic has an international collaboration of its own, known as the Arctic Council.
+The UN, the EU, the League of Nations and countless more abbreviations and grand names belong to the international collaborative bodies that have, and occasionally still do, exist.
+They have a variety of tasks, but one of their main jobs is to do these things beyond the scope of just one country.
+Many of the social, economic and climatic issues that affect the Arctic are also beyond the scope of just one country to deal with, so it makes sense then that the Arctic has an international collaboration of its own.
+This is known as the Arctic Council.
 There are many other groups that deal with particular issues in the Arctic and do so across national borders, but the Arctic Council is one of the highest level ones, so this week we’re going to take a look at what it is and who is involved, including why places like India and South Korea have a stake in the “ARCTIC” Council.
 Enjoy!

 What do they do?

 All these sound like nice concepts, but what has the Arctic Council actually done?
-Well, one part is supporting research through their various research groups which can influence the decision making of governments and other groups.
-Another is a few bits of actual policy they have helped to create such as the Arctic Search and Rescue Agreement created in 2011, which basically puts aside differences in territorial claims, and coordinates which countries respond to emergencies in the waters of the Arctic to ensure people are kept safe.
+Well, one part is supporting research through their various research groups which can influence the decision making of governments and other bodies.
+They have also helped to create a few bits of actual policy such as the Arctic Search and Rescue Agreement created in 2011, which basically puts aside differences in territorial claims and coordinates which countries respond to emergencies in the waters of the Arctic to ensure people are kept safe.
 Right now they are also working on a project to promote gender equality in the Arctic in governance and leadership.

 Where does South Korea come into all this?
-Well, the Arctic Council has what are known as observer states.
-They are countries that are not in the Arctic but are interested in the decision being made about it so want to come along to meetings to see what is happening.
+Well, the Arctic Council also has what are known as observer states.
+They are countries that are not in the Arctic but are interested in the decisions being made about it, so want to come along to meetings to see what is happening.
 They can present information at meetings, submit documents and generally provide opinions, but cannot vote.
-Current observer states, which have had to officially apply to become an observer state, are Germany, the Netherlands, Poland, the UK, France, Spain, China, India, Italy, Japan, South Korea, Singapore and Switzerland.
-The EU applied to be an observer state, but has been rejected partially due to their stance on indigenous seal hunting in Canada which has been viewed as disrespectful to the traditional way of life of the indigenous peoples there, respect of indigenous cultures being an important part of the Arctic Councils work.
+Current observer states, which have had to officially apply for this role, are Germany, the Netherlands, Poland, the UK, France, Spain, China, India, Italy, Japan, South Korea, Singapore and Switzerland.
+The EU applied to be an observer state, but has been rejected partially due to their stance on Indigenous seal hunting in Canada which has been viewed as disrespectful to the traditional way of life of the Inuit there, respect of Indigenous cultures being an important part of the Arctic Council’s work.
 Turkey’s application is pending.

 In fact, the EU has applied several times to be an observer of the Arctic Council, and from the list of countries which have been accepted, being an observer is clearly a much wanted position.
 Why?
-Well, the Arctic has a large potential for resources such as oil and metals, as well as transport routes such as from China over the top of Russia and west to Scandinavia.
-From this, as well as larger general bits of northern politics, having a seat at the table to hear what’s happening as well as getting to give your countries opinion (even if you can’t vote) can be an influential and useful situation to be in.
+Well, the Arctic has a large potential for resources such as oil and metals, as well as transport routes such as from China over the top of Russia and west to Scandinavia (see plog 10: The Arctic Corridor for more info on this transport route).
+From this, as well as larger general bits of northern politics, having a seat at the table to hear what’s happening, as well as getting to give your country’s opinion (even if you can’t vote), can be an influential and useful situation to be in.

 They’ve got the power?

 The thing about the Arctic Council is that it is indeed influential, it has created some policies like the Arctic Search and Rescue Agreement, and has led to all kinds of research being done.
 Some might say has even contributed to political stability in the Arctic through it’s regular collaboration between nations that may be somewhat hostile to one another in other arenas.
 However, the Arctic Council doesn’t as such have any power… it also doesn’t have much money, and that is problematic.
-So their work and research can come up with lots of advice and recommendations, but the actual nations of the Arctic can choose to ignore this if they want.
-They also rely on Arctic states for their funding, so if a state wanted they could just not fund certain research projects they don’t like.
+Their work and research can come up with lots of advice and recommendations, but the actual nations of the Arctic can choose to ignore this if they want.
+The Council also relies on Arctic states for its funding, so if a state wanted, they could just not fund certain research projects they don’t like.
 A little cynical, and probably doesn’t happen that often (I’m not privy to the inner working of the Arctic Council) but it’s good to be aware of.

 For more info: